W4118/W4118.github.io/workflow.md

 Verify installation succeeded by running `cscope`.
 This should open up the Cscope browser in your terminal window.
 To exit, use `ctrl-d`.

-In the template code for all your written assignments, we will include the following a script `<PATH-TO-HW-REPO>/gen_cscope_files.sh`.
+In the template code for all your written assignments, we will include the following script: `<PATH-TO-HW-REPO>/gen_cscope_files.sh`.

 ___